pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

       some : 'data',
       hello : true
     },
-    id   : 0, // id of procces from "pm2 list" command or from pm2.list(errback) method
+    id   : 0, // id of process from "pm2 list" command or from pm2.list(errback) method
     topic: 'some topic'
   }, function(err, res) {
   });